thehyve/ckanext-extractor/README.rst

 .. image:: https://travis-ci.org/stadt-karlsruhe/ckanext-extractor.svg?branch=master
     :target: https://travis-ci.org/stadt-karlsruhe/ckanext-extractor

-A the Hyve for of the CKAN extractor extension for the CKAN platform.
+A the Hyve_ fork of the CKAN extractor extension for the CKAN_ platform.
 Adds the ability to parse sas7bdat files.
 CKAN extractor is a CKAN_ extension for automatically extracting text and metadata from datasets.